 Market Drivers

-Proliferation of Small Satellites and Mega-Constellations
+Small Satellite Proliferation and Mega-Constellations

-Increased Investment in Space Exploration and Science Missions
+Higher Investment in Space Exploration and Science Missions

 Commercial Space Industry Growth and Satellite Servicing